nestauk/industrial-taxonomy/README.md

   - Flow execution environment - `metaflow_args` in `industrial_taxonomy/flows/glass_description_ngrams/run.py`
 - Run with: `python industrial_taxonomy/flows/glass_description_ngrams/run.py`
   - Note - Runs with AWS Batch

+### Generation of prototype taxonomy

+Run `python industrial_taxonomy.script.extract_communities.py` to tokenise the glass company descriptions Run `python industrial_taxonomy.script.fit_topic_model.py` to fit the topic models by sector and generate various outputs that are used later

+Run `conda activate it_faiss` to activate the environment for faiss and run `python industrial_taxonomy.scripts.sector_reassignment` to reassign sectors using faiss
+Run `python industrial_taxonomy.scripts.report_results.py` to produce analysis and chart for the final report.
+Run `python industrial_taxonomy.scripts.complexity_regression.py` to create the local authority dataset and run a regression analysis between measures of local economic performance and complexity based in SIC4 and text data.

 ## Code-style